FOREX -D-Day for euro as market awaits ECB quantitative easing

 “In the short-term we could stay at these levels or go down a bit further,” said Brian Jacobsen, a Chief Portfolio Strategist with Wells Fargo Asset Management.

 “But let’s face it: thereafter the German industries that were very profitable at $1.39 are only going to be more so at these levels.
 I think the euro will appreciate to $1.25, that’s a reasonable valuation.”
-(Editing by Toby Chopra/Hugh Lawson)
+(Editing by Toby Chopra)